Advice

 Written by Sarah

 So yeah, getting your dog to drink more water matters.
 Dehydration can lead to urinary tract infections, kidney problems, and in serious cases, organ failure.
-It’s not dramatic to say that proper hydration is one of the simplest things you can do to keep your dog healthy — and one of the easiest to overlook.
+Proper hydration is one of the simplest things you can do to keep your dog healthy, and one of the easiest to overlook.

 How Much Water Does Your Dog Actually Need?

 The general rule is about one ounce of water per pound of body weight per day.
-So a 50-pound dog should be drinking roughly 50 ounces — that’s over six cups.
-But here’s where it gets tricky: that number shifts based on activity level, weather, diet, and your dog’s individual quirks.
+So a 50-pound dog should be drinking roughly 50 ounces, over six cups.
+But that number shifts based on activity level, weather, diet, and your dog’s individual quirks.

 Dogs eating dry kibble need more water than dogs on wet or raw food.
-Makes sense — kibble is about 10% moisture while canned food can be 70-80%.
-If your dog just ran around the yard for an hour in July heat, they’ll need significantly more than on a lazy winter afternoon spent on the couch.
+Kibble is about 10% moisture while canned food can be 70-80%.
+If your dog just ran around the yard for an hour in July heat, they’ll need significantly more than on a lazy winter afternoon spent hogging the couch cushions.

 I started actually measuring Benny’s water intake for a week after that vet scare.
 Poured a specific amount in the morning, checked how much was left at night.
 You’d be surprised how eye-opening that simple exercise can be.